virginiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Happens if You Plead Guilty to a Traffic Ticket in Virginia?

-Suffice to say that a person who pleads guilty to a traffic ticket will have to pay the traffic fines stated on the ticket and court fees.
-Also, the DMV will award the appropriate penalty points against the individual’s driving record.
+Suffice to say that a person who pleads guilty to a traffic ticket usually has to pay the traffic fines stated on the ticket and court fees.
+Also, the DMV may award the appropriate penalty points against the individual’s driving record.
 Likewise, if the offense is a misdemeanor, the violator runs the risk of license revocation and jail time.
-The misdemeanor and imprisonment will also be on the individual’s criminal record, accessible by members of the public and prospective employers under the Virginia Freedom of Information Act (FOIA).
+The misdemeanor and imprisonment are usually also included on the individual’s criminal record, accessible by members of the public and prospective employers under the Virginia Freedom of Information Act (FOIA).

 How To Find a Traffic Ticket Attorney in Virginia